 Antioxidants are the biggest fighter of free radicals.
 Certain antioxidants, like those found in orange, and green, leafy vegetables are some of the most potent skin-protecting antioxidants available.
 Although therapeutic amounts of these powerhouse substances are difficult to come by in an average American diet, they are readily available in supplement form.

-Prevention Plus, our daily supplement, contains doses of potent, skin-boosting antioxidants like lutein, zeaxanthin, blueberry, astaxanthin, milk thistle, and pine bark extract (among many other antioxidants and essential nutrients).
+Prevention Plus, our daily supplement, contains servings of potent, skin-boosting antioxidants like lutein, zeaxanthin, blueberry, astaxanthin, milk thistle, and pine bark extract (among many other antioxidants and essential nutrients).